heavyk/time_machine/README.md

 #### fragment
+- ex:
   - every statement in the do-block gets put into the content (has optional assigns)
-- creates a function
+  - defines a function
+- js:
+  - ???

 #### template
+- ex:
   - only the *last statement* in the do-block gets put into the content (has optional assigns)
-- creates a function
+  - defines a function
+- js:
+  - creates an anon wrapper function which defines the necessary `h`/`s`/`t` functions to be used in its scope.

 #### component
+- ex:
   - only the *last statement* in the do-block gets put into the content (has required assigns)
-- creates a macro and a function
+  - defines a macro and a function
   - useful because `@__content__` is a list of every statement inside of the macro's do-block
+- js:
+  - does *not* create a wrapper function, and will used the enclosing template's `h`/`s`/`t` functions